SummaryRead the full fact sheet

 - being drunk or out of it on drugs can lead to impaired decision making

 - thinking that it’s okay ‘just this once’

-- believing that you can tell if someone has an STI because they will have symptoms.
+- believing you can tell someone has an STI because they will have symptoms.

 Overcoming barriers to safe sex

-- Be prepared for safe sex – it doesn’t have to be a passion-killer.
-Carry condoms in your wallet or purse and keep them handy at home, so that you don’t have to interrupt having sex to look for one.
+- Be prepared.
+Always carry condoms with you and keep them handy at home, so that you don’t have to interrupt having sex to look for one.

-- If you find condoms reduce the pleasure that you or your partner experience, drop a bit of water-based lubricant in the tip of the condom for extra feeling and sensitivity.
+- If you find condoms reduce your sexual pleasure, put some water-based lubricant on the tip for extra feeling and sensitivity.